awkena/qrlabelr/README.md

 # Installation

-To install qrlabelr, you will first need to have R and the RStudio IDE installed on your computer.
+To install **`qrlabelr`**, you will first need to have R and the RStudio IDE installed on your computer.
 Once you have these tools installed, you can open RStudio and enter the following command in the console to install the package from GitHub:

 ``` r
 install.packages("devtools")